 |Based on the type of disease, gender, age, etc.||

-Child mortality rate, crude death rates, infant mortality rate, the maternal mortality rate, etc.
+Child mortality rate, crude death rate, infant mortality rate, maternal mortality rate, etc.

 |ICU scoring systems||